pyvista/pyvista/doc/user-guide/data_model.rst

 integer.
 We can do this using a Python :class:`list` and making it the same length as the number of cells in the
 |UnstructuredGrid|.
 Or as an even simpler example, using a
-:func:`range` of the appropriate length.
+:class:`range` of the appropriate length.
 Here we create the range, add it to the :attr:`cell_data <pyvista.DataSet.cell_data>`, and then access it using the ``[]`` operator.